gitorious/ce-installer/README.md

 Note that this will also allow anyone to register user accounts in your Gitorious site.

 To change to public mode, edit `/var/www/gitorious/app/config/gitorious.yml`.
 Set `public_mode: true`.
-Then restart with `script/restart` for it to take effect.
+Then restart with `sudo gitoriousctl restart gitorious-web` for it to take effect.

 ### What's the recommended specs for a Gitorious server?

 At least 2-4GB RAM initially, since Gitorious consists of and uses many services.
 The resource usage will go up linearly with increasing numbers of users, web traffic and git operations on your installation.

-### How do I install Gitorious on other operating systems?

-Community installer supports CentOS 6 and Ubuntu 14.04.
-However you can use any other operating system with the [Virtual Appliance](http://getgitorious.com/virtual-appliance).

 ## Upgrading